girlscript/winter-of-contributing/Web_Development/Box_Sizing_CSS.md

   padding: 20px;
 }`

-To overcome situations like these, we can make use of the CSS3 property “BOX-SIZING”.
+In these kinds of situations where we can make use of the CSS3 beautiful property “BOX-SIZING”.

 ### What is box-sizing?

-The box-sizing property tells the browser what the sizing properties (width and height) should include.
+Basically the box-sizing property tells the browser what the sizing properties (width and height) should include or not include.

-Box-sizing property has the following syntax:
+The CSS3 Box-sizing property has the following syntax:

 > Box-sizing: content-box|border-box|padding-box|initial|inherit;

 By default it takes the value content-box.

-When box-sizing: border box, property-value combination is used in an element, this tells the browser to render the width property as the actual rendered width.
+When we give **box-sizing: border box**, the special combination property called property-value is used in an element, which tells the browser to display the width property as the actual rendered width.
 Modifying the previous code as follows:

 `my-div{
   box-sizing: border-box;